opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 Since the Toonz Farm Controller needs to access the FARMROOT folder, typically shared by a remote host, please run this service as a user with the proper rights.

-.. note:: It is possible to start the service from a DOS shell by navigating to the Toonz 7.0 BIN directory and using the following command line:``tfarmcontroller -console``
+.. note:: It is possible to start the service from a DOS shell by navigating to the folder where the binaries of OpenToonz are installed, and then using the following command line:``tfarmcontroller -console``

 .. tip:: **To run the Toonz Farm Controller as a user with the proper rights:**